alanng10/class-lang/Doc/Article/Word/a.md

 Word "media" has meaning that is contain video and audio.

-Word "play" has meaning that is play back.
+Word "play" has meaning that is execute media effect.

 Word "compute" has meaning that is process info.